wearetriple/dotnet-defaults/Patterns/DependencyInjection.md

 ### Registering `internal` services

-When building class libraries it is a good practice to shield library specific details away from other projects by marking some classes as `internal`.
-A service in `Contoso.Services` just needs `IRepository<SomeEntity>` from `Contoso.Repositories` and should not be able to touch `SomeEntityRepositoryImplementation`.
+When building class libraries it is a good practice to make library specific details invisible by marking some classes as `internal`.
+A service in `Contoso.Services` just needs `IRepository<SomeEntity>` from `Contoso.Repositories` and should not be able to see or touch `SomeEntityRepositoryImplementation`.
 But when registering that repository in the DI container `Contoso.API` a developer can no longer do `services.AddScoped<IRepository<SomeEntity>, SomeEntityRepositoryImplementation>()` as `Contoso.API` cannot access the internals of `Contoso.Repositories`.
 To solve this, every class library should have a `DependencyConfiguration.cs` file at the root of its project, containing something like this:

 ```c#
 namespace Contoso.Repositories